Xilinx/brevitas/docsrc/source/user_guide/architecture.rst

 The algorithmic core of Brevitas can be found under `brevitas.core`.
 The core implements all the various building blocks required to assemble an affine quantizer.
-All building blocks are implemented as a ScriptModule in the *old-style* TorchScript scriping API (i.e. inheriting from `torch.jit.ScriptModule`).
+All building blocks are implemented as a ScriptModule in the *old-style* TorchScript scripting API (i.e. inheriting from `torch.jit.ScriptModule`).
 Many of the functions described in the section above are called from within one of the core ScriptModules.
 Any module within `brevitas.core` is required to be a ScriptModule compatible with Pytorch 1.3.0 JIT compiler,